 There is no current treatment.
 Talk to your health care provider about care decisions.

 This condition most often causes death within a few days after birth.

 A provider usually detects this condition during routine prenatal testing and ultrasound.
 Otherwise, it is recognized at birth.

 If anencephaly is detected before birth, further counseling will be needed.

 There is good evidence that folic acid can help reduce the risk for certain birth defects, including anencephaly.
 Women who are pregnant or planning to become pregnant should take a multivitamin with folic acid every day.
 Many foods are now fortified with folic acid to help prevent these kinds of birth defects.

 Getting enough folic acid can cut the chances of neural tube defects in half.

 Huang SB, Doherty D. Congenital malformations of the central nervous system.
 In: Gleason CA, Juul SE, eds.
 Avery's Diseases of the Newborn.
 10th ed.
 Philadelphia, PA: Elsevier; 2018:chap 59.

 Kinsman SL, Johnston MV.
 Congenital anomalies of the central nervous system.
 In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 609.

 Sarnat HB, Flores-Sarnat L. Developmental disorders of the nervous system.
-In: Daroff RB, Jankovic J, Mazziotta JC, Pomeroy SL, eds.
-Bradley's Neurology in Clinical Practice.
-7th ed.
-Philadelphia, PA: Elsevier; 2016:chap 89.
+In: Jankovic J, Mazziotta JC, Pomeroy SL, Newman NJ, eds.
+Bradley and Daroff''s Neurology in Clinical Practice.
+8th ed.
+Philadelphia, PA: Elsevier; 2022:chap 78.